kyma-incubator/documentation-component/README.md

 ## Overview

-Documentation Component is a generic, reusable React component that allows you to render any specifications.
+Documentation Component, also known as DC, is a generic, reusable React component that allows you to render any available specification formats.

 It supports:
-- Hooking custom functions that customize content rendering by plugins system.
+- Passing custom functions that use system plugins to customize content rendering.
-- Passing custom render engines to render specific types of document.
+- Passing custom render engines to render specific types of documents.
-- Set custom architecture.
+- Setting custom architecture.

 ## Installation